MahmoudHamdi9/Commercial-Mall-End-to-End-BI-System/README.md

 ### 4. HR: Attendance Does Not Equal Productivity

 - Attendance Rate: **83.53%** — acceptable compliance
-- Work Quality Score: **81.70%** — below compliance rate
+- Work Quality Score: **81.70%** — below the attendance rate, indicating effort does not translate to output
-- Penalties (1.70K) **exceed** Bonuses (1.55K) — punitive culture, no performance upside
+- Penalties (1.70K EGP) **exceed** Bonuses (1.55K EGP) — punitive-dominant culture with no performance upside
-- Top performers (score 50 and 44) are not currently assigned to high-impact collection roles
+- Top performers (scores 50 and 44) are not currently assigned to high-impact collection roles

 ---